Dioptas/Dioptas/docs/source/integration.rst

 pattern.
 The "**Phase**" tab enables opening/editing jcpds files and changing the equation of state parameters of the loaded phases.
+The "**Cor**" tab gives options for performing intensity corrections.
+Here the absorption of a c-BN seat and diamond in a diamond anvil cell, or the detector scintillator can be corrected prior to integration.
-The controls in the "**Bkg**" tab can be used to define an image as background prior to integration and the "**X**" (special) tab contains several additional optional features like cBN absorption correction, manual selection of the number of integrating bins.
+The controls in the "**Bkg**" tab can be used to define an image as background prior to integration and doing automatic background subtraction of the integrated pattern.
+The "**X**" (special) tab contains several additional optional features like cBN absorption correction, manual selection of the number of integrating bins.

 File Handling